Today feels like a good day for a launch. A launch that you all have been waiting for. How do I know? You told us yourselves!

 Scaling bottlenecks lead to Too Many Request errors which negatively impact performance and could ultimately result in data loss.
 Nobody wants that.

-With Momento Serverless Cache, your caching workloads scale alongside Lambda seamlessly.
+With Momento Cache, your caching workloads scale alongside Lambda seamlessly.
 No dropping connections, no errors telling you to slow down, no data loss.

 With collection data types, we handle traffic spikes like a pro.
 Whether you’re caching a single item, pushing a handful of elements to a list, updating field values in a dictionary, or removing an entire set from your cache, we got you.